 For smaller multifamily assets (those under Five Million Dollars) almost two-thirds of the market is driven by 1031 exchanges.
 Transaction volume had plummeted with the extensive volatility the world has experienced across financial markets making mortgage financing more difficult.
-(Stronger underwriting requirements will be a positive for the entire industry in the long run).
+(Stronger underwriting requirements will be positive for the entire industry in the long run).

 Interior Upgrades.
 Considering every year there are dozens of new products with hundreds of interior uses, find one or two that work for your specific multifamily property.
 Do not do what the “Jones’ do”.
 Do not do what you cannot afford to do.
-While you are competing against nearby multifamily properties, you are competing more specifically against multifamily properties of similar age, condition and price point.
+While you are competing against nearby multifamily properties, you are competing more specifically against multifamily properties of similar age, condition, and price point.
 Here are just a few examples of low-cost interior upgrades:

 - Fixtures: Lighting.
 Just about any lighting fixtures over ten to fifteen years old will show signs of looking dated.
-Consider the look and operation of the microwave in your home today and compare it to one purchased in the 1990’s.
+Consider the look and operation of the microwave in your home today and compare it to one purchased in the 1990s.
 There’s just no comparison.
 Sometimes a single light fixture can change the entire look of an apartment.
-Consider upgrading kitchen and dining room first.
+Consider upgrading the kitchen and dining room first.
 Make sure if you decide to change out lighting fixtures that you have a solid supplier.
-There are few things more frustrating than starting an overhaul and having your supplier go bust half way through the project.
+There are few things more frustrating than starting an overhaul and having your supplier go bust halfway through the project.